ava-labs/hypersdk/README.md

-`Auth` modules may be hardcoded, like in [`morpheusvm`](https://github.com/ava-labs/hypersdk/tree/main/examples/morpheusvm/auth), or execute a `program` (i.e. a custom deployed multi-sig).
+`Auth` modules may be hardcoded, like in [`morpheusvm`](https://github.com/ava-labs/hypersdk/tree/main/examples/morpheusvm/auth), or execute a `contract` (i.e. a custom deployed multi-sig).
 To allow for easy interaction between different `Auth` modules (and to ensure `Auth` modules can't interfere with each other), the `hypersdk` employs a standard, 33-byte addressing scheme: `<typeID><ids.ID>`.
 Transaction verification ensures that any `Actor` and `Sponsor` returned by an `Auth` module must have the same `<typeID>` as the module generating an address.
 The 32-byte hash (`<ids.ID>`) is used to uniquely identify accounts within an `Auth` scheme.
-For `programs`, this will likely be the `txID` when the `program` was deployed and will be the hash of the public key for pure cryptographic primitives (the indirect benefit of this is that account public keys are obfuscated until used).
+For `contracts`, this will likely be the `txID` when the `contract` was deployed and will be the hash of the public key for pure cryptographic primitives (the indirect benefit of this is that account public keys are obfuscated until used).